kquinteros/kquinteros/README.md

 - 🧬 I study **speciation, adaptation, and genomic evolution** in insect–plant systems, focusing on **fig wasps and Ficus**.
 - 💻 My research combines **comparative genomics**, **population genetics**, and **molecular techniques** to understand how genomes diverge.
-- 🎓 Currently a **Postdoctoral Researcher in the Machado Lab**, where I analyze genomic mechanisms of insect chemosensory evolutuion.
+- 🎓 Currently a **Postdoctoral Researcher in the Machado Lab at the University of Maryland**, where I analyze genomic mechanisms of insect chemosensory evolutuion.

 ---